HealthEquityEvidenceCentre/HEEC/README.md

 Below are the datapacks for the East of England ICBs.
 If you’d like a copy of your own ICBs datapack, please email us contact@heec.co.uk

-Within the datapacks, we calculate the disparity between practices serving the most and least deprived patients for each ICB, across the following categories:
+Within the datapacks, we calculate the disparity between practices serving the most and least deprived patients for each ICB, across the following categories:\
-* Resources (supply): Payments, Workforce
+-Resources (supply): Payments, Workforce
-* Population (demand): Disease prevalence, Health-related behaviours
-* Service quality: QOF achievement
+-Population (demand): Disease prevalence, Health-related behaviours -Service quality: QOF achievement
-* Access: Patient experience, Appointments
+-Access: Patient experience, Appointments
-* Impact on secondary care: Emergency admissions, A&E attendances
+-Impact on secondary care: Emergency admissions, A&E attendances

 - **Code**:
 [NHS Health Inequalities Notebook](https://github.com/nhs-r-community/health-inequalities-notebook)